#MeToo: There is power in speaking and being heard, and every enraged voice counts

 Far too many women have been harassed or assaulted by men who had some power over their careers.

 Some are simply writing “Me Too” in their posts but many are recounting detailed, painful stories of harassment and assault.
 Some write that they feel lucky to have escaped with harassment by strangers rather than assault by people known to them.
-“Is violence got so normalised that one should feel grateful that one was only ‘just harassed’ and not assaulted?”, they ask.
+“Is violence so normalised that one should feel grateful that one was only ‘just harassed’ and not assaulted?”, they ask.
 Some are calling out uncles, cousins, other family, friends and even boyfriends, fracturing squarely the myth of the safe haven of the family.
 One is reminded sharply of the “Me Too” moment of rupture in the film Monsoon Wedding, when an uncle is called out on his sexual abuse of a child, who is now an adult, an act he seems set to enact once again.

 Some of the finest novels of resistance are novels that travel back in time to revisit old wounds of being violated.
-The narratives of Celie and Pecola Breedlove in Alice Walker’s The Colour Purple and Toni Morrisson’s The Bluest Eye are premised on acts of violation by people familiar or familial.
+The narratives of Celie and Pecola Breedlove in Alice Walker’s The Colour Purple and Toni Morrison’s The Bluest Eye are premised on acts of violation by people familiar or familial.

 The current hashtag began with American actor Alyssa Milano calling on Twitter users to write “Me too” if they had been sexually harassed or assaulted.